pydio/cells-enterprise-sdk-go/README.md

 To workaround the obligation of adding v2, v3, ...  subfolders at each new major version, we stay at version 1 in this (very stable) repository.

-For better compatibility, the minor version of the SDK you are using should match the major version of your running Cells instance.
+For better compatibility, the _minor_ version of the SDK you are using should match the _major_ version of your running Cells instance.
-For instance use Sdk Go v1.3.x with a recent v3 server.
+For instance, use Sdk Go v1.3.x with a recent v3 Cells server.

 ## License